praggatii/Task2/README.md

 # Task2
 ## Daily Station Report Transformer
-This project provides a Python script to process and transform daily station reports for multiple months, consolidating them into a single output file for easier analysis.<br/>
+This project provides a Python script to process and transform daily station reports for multiple months, consolidating them into a single output file for easier analysis.
+---

 ### Description